IEA: Inner Ensemble Average within a convolutional neural network: Abstract

 \section{Abstract}

-Ensemble learning is a method of combining multiple trained models to improve the model accuracy.
-We introduce the usage of such methods, specifically ensemble average inside Convolutional Neural Networks (CNNs) architectures.
-By Inner Average Ensemble (IEA) of multiple convolutional neural layers (CNLs) replacing the single CNL inside the CNN architecture, the accuracy of the CNN increased.
+Ensemble learning is a method of combining multiple trained models to improve model accuracy.
+We propose the usage of such methods, specifically ensemble average, inside Convolutional Neural Network (CNN) architectures by replacing the single convolutional layers with Inner Average Ensembles (IEA) of multiple convolutional layers.
+Empirical results on different benchmarking datasets show that CNN models using IEA outperform those with regular convolutional layers.
 A visual and a similarity score analysis of the features generated from IEA explains why it boosts the model performance.
-Empirical results using different benchmarking datasets and well-known deep model architectures shows that IEA outperforms the ordinary CNL used in CNNs.